-My new novel, The Covenant, which will published in August (available to pre-order now!) is set in the late 19th/early 20th century in West Wales, which was, and still is, relentlessly rural, centred around small market towns and railway halts.
+My novel, The Covenant, prequel to A Time For Silence, is set in the late 19th/early 20th century in West Wales, which was, and still is, relentlessly rural, centred around small market towns and railway halts.

 Not the agriculture you find in the east, broad rolling acres of golden grain around spacious farmhouses with cathedral-sized barns, but a web of tiny fields, their banks and hedges probably dating back to the Bronze Age, supporting cows and sheep and a few sparse crops, around cramped, isolated cottages with a couple of sheds and maybe a pigsty.
 The high hills are windswept unfenced commons where sheep and wild ponies roam among crags and standing stones.
 The valleys are deep, with steeply wooded sides, their flood-plain floors only suitable for meadows, not valuable crops.
 This was never a rich area, but in the past it got by.
 Just.